Smart polymer: Other

-Future applications
+Future

 It has been suggested that polymers might be developed that can learn and self-correct behavior over time.
 Although this might be a far-distant possibility, there are other more feasible applications that appear to be coming in the near future.
 One of these is the idea of smart toilets that analyze urine and help identify health problems.
 In environmental biotechnology, smart irrigation systems have been also proposed.
 It would be incredibly useful to have a system that turns on and off, and controls fertilizer concentrations, based on soil moisture, pH, and nutrient levels.
 Many creative approaches to targeted drug delivery systems that self-regulate based on their unique cellular surroundings, are also under investigation.

 There are obvious possible problems associated with the use of smart polymers in biomedicine.
 The most worrisome is the possibility of toxicity or incompatibility of artificial substances in the body, including degradation products and byproducts.
 However, smart polymers have enormous potential in biotechnology and biomedical applications if these obstacles can be overcome.